pjaos/pbackup/README.md

 drwxr-xr-x 2 root root 4096 Jun  2 06:44 .
 ```

+As is shown above initially a full backup folder is created.

 If a file is added to the backup folder and a backup is performed an incremental backup folder is created.
-The backup.log file holds details of all backup attempts.

 E.G